skellis46/slipbox/observer and observed travel in the same direction.md

 - thinking about role of observer in authentic movement, but also role of third-person in #finger-pointing-moon

-- #unfinished
-- #toread Clark, A. 1997.
+- [ ] look at this to decide if to pursue further: Clark, A. 1997.
 Being there: putting brain, body and the world together again (cited in Ingold)

 ---